dadoonet/fscrawler/CONTRIBUTING.md

 ### Running tests against an external cluster

-By default, FS Crawler will run tests against a cluster running at `127.0.0.1` on port `9200` started with Docker.
+By default, FS Crawler will run tests against a cluster running at `127.0.0.1` on port `9200`.
+If nothing is yet running, FS Crawler will start an instance using Docker behind the scene with the help of [testcontainers-java-module-elasticsearch project](https://github.com/dadoonet/testcontainers-java-module-elasticsearch).

+If you started manually an elasticsearch cluster locally, integration tests will first try to use it.
+This could speed up dramatically running the integration while developing on FSCrawler.

 But, if you want to run the test suite against another cluster, using other credentials, you can use the following system parameters: